Read a recap of day one at #BNLA here.

 With two USBC Champions on-stage, you can bet this was a well-attended panel.
 But beyond their competition histories, Heather Perry and Michael Phillips both help run highly respected cafes and roasting companies in southern California – Klatch Coffee and Handsome Coffee Roasters, respectively.

-Lots of questions from the audience on this one, and here’s some highlight quotes from Michael and Heather:
+Lots of questions from the audience on this one, and here are some highlight quotes from Michael and Heather.

 Heather on Blends: